-The curriculum aims to ensure that all children are provided with learning opportunities that recognise and celebrate their uniqueness and develop their full potential.
+The curriculum aims to provide all children with learning opportunities that recognise and celebrate their uniqueness and develop their full potential.

 The National Council for Curriculum and Assessment (NCCA) provides information for parents about the curriculum.
-It also provides advice on how you can support teaching and learning at home and in school.
+It also provides advice on how you can support your child's learning at school and at home.

 Assessment of children in school

-Children's learning and achievement are regularly assessed in primary schools using a variety of tests and other methods.
+Children's learning and achievements are assessed in primary schools using a variety of tests and other methods.

-All Irish primary schools must administer standardised tests in English and Mathematics to their pupils twice during their primary school years:
+All Irish primary schools must carry out three standardised tests of students in English and Mathematics during primary school.
+They are tested:

 - At the end of first class or at the beginning of second class and